n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

-Bengali uses one sublcass of consonant, `CONSONANT_DEAD`.
+Bengali uses one subclass of consonant, `CONSONANT_DEAD`.
 This subclass is used only for the Bengali "Khanda Ta" (`U+09CE`).
 It indicates that "Khanda Ta" should match tests for consonants, such as when [identifying syllables](#1-identifying-syllables-and-other-sequences), but that, unlike